-3 See footnote 1 to § 310.3 (c)(1).
+&lt;sup>3 See footnote 1 to § 310.3(c)(1).

-$^{{}^4}$ See footnote 1 to § 310.3 (c)(1).
+&lt;sup>4 See footnote 1 to § 310.3(c)(1).

-(m) Official use.
-Within the context of this part, this term is used when officials and employees of a DoD Component have a demonstrated a need for the record or the information contained therein in the performance of their official duties, subject to DoD 5200.1-R.5
+contained therein in the performance of their official duties, subject to DoD 5200.1-R. $^5$

 (n) Personal information.
-Information about an individual that identifies, relates, or unique to, or describes him or her, e.g., a social security number; age; military rank; civilian grade; marital status; race; salary; home/office phone numbers; other demographic, personnel, medical, and financial information; etc.
+Information about an individual that identifies, links, relates, or is unique to, or describes him or her, e.g., a social security number; age; military rank; civilian grade; marital status; race; salary; home/office phone numbers; other demographic, biometric, personnel, medical, and financial information, etc. Such information also is known as personally identifiable information (i.e., information which can be used to distinguish or trace an individual's identity, such as their name, social security number, date and place of birth, mother's maiden name, biometric records, including any other personal information which is linked or linkable to a specified individual).